evmos/claims_fixer/README.md

 ## How it works

-- `init`: gets all the wallets that had claims records on the genesis file
+- `init`: gets all the wallets that had claims records on the genesis file.
-- `process`: check if the account was affected by the clawback bug and add that account and the amount to the `results.db` database
+- `process`: check if the account was affected by the clawback bug and add that account and the amount to the `results.db` database.
 - `addAttestationRecords`: using the `block_result` information from the clawback block, we all the addresses that sent their coins to the community wallet.
 Note: this block didn't have any transaction, so most of the wallets inside this file are from the clawback function.
 - `processAttestationRecords`: iterates using all the wallets added in the previous step and it makes sure that their balance was incorrectly moved.
+- `create`: it generates an `account.txt` file that contains the information needed for the evmosd network upgrade.